Spread the love

 One of the open trails for birdwatching at Komodo Island.

 This news got me all excited, and I asked my park ranger to also look out for any birds along our trek around the island.
-Sure enough, they showed me some of the start birds of the island, which include the Orange-footed Scrubfowl and Wallaces Drongo along our trek.
+Sure enough, they showed me some of the star birds of the island, which include the Orange-footed Scrubfowl and Wallace’s Drongo, along our trek.

-Padar Island is more for the trek up to the peak and seeing the magnificent view of the whole national park from the peak.
-This location has been viral since 2015 as hoards of people made their way up to get that epic photo for social media.
+Padar Island is more suited for the trek up to the peak and taking in the magnificent view of the entire national park from the summit.
+This location has been viral since 2015 as hordes of people made their way up to get that epic photo for social media.

 Birdwatching Trails at Komodo Island